Swampen/Portfolio_exam_2_Cloud_Spring_2019/Rapport.md

 How you worked as a team [How often did you meet, how tasks were distributed among your group members, whether you managed to make everyone participate and known about all the tasks (not just what s/he did), etc.].

 - We have been working very well as a team, we have met almost every day the last 2 weeks of the assignment to work on it.
-In the beginning we assigned tasks to each member, one "part" to each one: Michael(VM-setup) Ole-Martin(LB-setup), Jakob(Web-setup) and Fredrik(Database-setup).
+In the beginning we assigned tasks to each member, one "part" to each one of us: Michael(VM-setup) Ole-Martin(LB-setup), Jakob(Web-setup) and Fredrik(Database-setup).
 We all know what everyone is doing because we help each other.
 The group has worked together in a good way which has contributed to

 State who did what in terms of concrete tasks and contribution of the individual members in percentage (not for individual tasks, but as a whole project) using the one who contributed the most as a reference (i.e., 100%).